Tech Made Simple

 There are dozens of apps in the Apple App Store and Google Play that are labeled as call blockers.
 But you have to be very careful about which you install – you’re giving them full access to your phone, texts, contacts, and more, meaning there’s a lot of potential for misuse.
 And each of those apps will only perform as well as the technology (and the blacklist) running it.
 Also, while these apps will block calls, because of restrictions placed on apps by the Android and iOS operating systems, most won't stop those calls from going to voicemail.

-However, the Call Control app for Android will actually block robocalls from leaving voicemail.
+The Call Control app for Android will actually block robocalls from leaving voicemail.
 Calls on your blocklist, neighborhood spoofing calls, and calls identified by Call Control's community blocking are simply dropped – no ring, no mailbox filling up with crap you have to delete.
 At $29.99 per year, it's not cheap, but that's in line with other major call blockers, such as Robokiller, Hiya, or Truecaller, that don't offer voicemail-blocking capabilities.
-Call Control does have a free offering, which blocks neighborhood spoofing numbers but not numbers on the community blocklist; if most of the calls you receive are of that variety, you can get away with this option.
+Call Control has a free offering that blocks neighborhood spoofing numbers but not numbers on the community blocklist; if most of the calls you receive are of that variety, you can get away with this option.

 Unfortunately, Call Control for iOS doesn't offer voicemail blocking because of limitations Apple puts on iOS device access, so you're probably better off with Robokiller, Hiya or Truecaller, who have larger community blocking lists.
 Personally, I prefer Hiya, which white-labels its technology to Samsung, AT&T, and others, has an extensive community-driven blacklist, allows you to block neighborhood spoofing calls, and even provides caller ID features that you would usually have to pay for with your carrier.